Features and Sites

 The following section summarizes the recommended best management

-practices for applying herbicides on karst terrain.
-Be sure to
+vegetation management – on karst terrain.
+Be sure to check

 Management Handbook for British Columbia.